prabhunithingollapudi007/Machine-learning-through-python/README.md

-# Machine-learning-through-python
+# Machine-learning-with-python

-Basic Data Analysis and application of Machine learning Algorithms using Scikit
+Basic Data Analysis and application of Machine learning Algorithms using Scikit-Learn, Matplotlib, Pandas, Numpy, Seaborn.

 Sources and credits to